 Bristleback

 Bristlebacks are another machine in Horizon Forbidden West that resembles a warthog.
-As an Acquisition class machine, Bristlebacks harvest resources to assist GAIA’s terraforming program, but they are highly aggressive and, much like the real-life animal, will use their tusks to protect themselves.
+As an acquisition class machine, Bristlebacks harvest resources to assist GAIA’s terraforming program, but they are highly aggressive and, much like the real-life animal, will use their tusks to protect themselves.

 Slitherfang

-Slitherfangs are cobra and rattlesnake hybrid Combat machines that can be found in the desert and tropical regions of the Forbidden West.
+Slitherfangs are cobra and rattlesnake hybrid combat machines that can be found in the desert and tropical regions of the Forbidden West.
 The machine slithers along the ground and can coil around buildings and ruins.
 When it comes to attacks, it fires pressurised acid streams, fire arrows, and fire lightning waves from the rattle on its tail.

 Shellsnapper

 Another new machine appearing in Horizon Forbidden West are Shellsnappers, turtle-like machines seen in the first trailer for Horizon Forbidden West.
-This Combat class machine is covered in natural camouflage and reportedly guards the shores and swamps of the Forbidden West, along with Cauldrons.
+This combat class machine is covered in natural camouflage and reportedly guards the shores and swamps of the Forbidden West, along with Cauldrons.
 The machine is fast, can stretch its neck to attack enemies, and can blast targets too.

 Grimhorn